top of page

 Why so many drop out (and you rarely hear this said)

+You've probably seen statistics about graduation rates for students with disabilities.
+Many don’t finish, but rarely do they explain why.
 It's not because they can't manage academically.
-It's because emotional isolation, lack of structure, loneliness, social anxiety, all together, becomes unbearable.
+It's because emotional isolation, lack of structure, and loneliness, combined with social anxiety, become unbearable.

 3. The lecturers don’t know they exist.

-4. No one sends them a message asking "are you alright?"
+4. No one sends them a message asking, "Are you alright?"

-5. They're depressed, but no one notices.
+5. They feel depressed, but no one notices.

-By the end of the second semester, they say: "I can't do this anymore."
+By the end of the second semester, they might say, "I can't do this anymore."
+And then?
+They quit.
+Not because they couldn't learn, but because they couldn't live that way.

 What the research shows

-1. Students with disabilities have significantly lower graduation rates than their non-disabled peers
+1. Students with disabilities have significantly lower graduation rates than their non-disabled peers.

 2. The number one reason?
-Social isolation and mental health, not academic performance
+Social isolation and mental health, not academic performance.

-3. When there's genuine social support (not just academic accommodations), graduation rates rise dramatically
+3. When there's genuine social support (not just academic accommodations), graduation rates rise dramatically.

-4. The transition from school to university or technical college is a critical risk point
+4. The transition from school to university or technical college is a critical risk point.

 The moment your child stops having that "umbrella" of structured support is exactly when they most need to learn to navigate.
 It's paradoxical.
 It's unfair.
 And it's predictable.
+That's why preparing for this transition in advance makes a difference.

-Growth: How to prepare this transition
+Growth: How to prepare for this transition

 If your child is in secondary school years 7-9, or year 10 and beyond, and you're thinking about university or technical college, here are the steps: